Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 Yes!
 Your arrival to campus is the day you move into your residence hall.*

-Later this summer, all incoming students will be asked to sign-up for a move-in time on Wednesday, August 30 or Sunday, September 3 (depending on First-Year Trip participation).
+Later this summer, all incoming students will be asked to sign-up for a move-in time on Wednesday, September 4* or Sunday, September 8* (depending on First-Year Trip participation).
+Move-in times will vary depending on your arrival day with a limited number of timeslots every 30 minutes to help reduce lines and traffic around campus.

-*If you are a pre-season athlete or participating in a pre-orientation program (FYSEP [First-Year Summer Enrichment Program], International Student Pre-Orientation Program, or Native and Indigenous Student Pre-Orientation), your arrival/move-in date has been communicated to you by your program or coach.
+*If you are a pre-season athlete or participating in a pre-orientation program (FYSEP [First-Year Summer Enrichment Program], International Student Pre-Orientation Program, or Native and Indigenous Student Pre-Orientation), your arrival/move-in date will be communicated to you by your program or coach.
 It’s important to note that you may not be scheduled to move directly into your fall term room and instead may be moving into temporary housing with your team/program when you first arrive on campus.

 top